 Qualifying for a Career in Human Resources

 In an aggressive employment market, new hires entering the HR field will want to position themselves with the proper training.
-The nature of the job will typically drive the level of education required; the higher one goes in management, the more likely it will be for the position to require a higher degree.
-Entry-level, associate and lower-level management positions typically demand undergraduate degrees.
+The nature of the job has a lot to do with the level of education required.
+Entry-level, associate and lower-level management positions typically demand undergraduate degrees, while senior management and executive roles often call for a master’s or specialized MBA with a concentration in HRM.

 Bachelor’s Degree Programs

-Some of the most common degrees in human resources are structured as Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Business Administration (BBA).
-A number of programs are available at campus locations in West Virginia, as well as through distance learning programs and blended programs that combine classroom and online learning.
+Some of the most common degrees in human resources are structured as Bachelor of Arts (BA), Bachelor of Science (BS), and Bachelor of Business Administration (BBA) degrees.
+A number of options are available at campus locations in West Virginia, as well as through distance learning programs and blended programs that combine classroom and online learning.

 Just a few of the possibilities include: